Inter's 10 most expensive transfers of all time

 He made 30 Serie A appearances in his first campaign, scoring three and assisting five, but was less heavily relied on in 2017/18.
 He spent the second half of that season on loan at West Ham.

-After becoming a rotation option at Inter for 2018/19, he was loaned to Lokomotiv Moscow and subsequently back to Sporting CP for their title wining season in 2020/21.
+After becoming a rotation option at Inter for 2018/19, he was loaned to Lokomotiv Moscow and subsequently back to Sporting CP for their title winning season in 2020/21.
+He was released in the summer of 2021.

 3. Achraf Hakimi - £40m (from Real Madrid, 2020)